ildar-in/nodejs-honeypot/README.md

 # nodejs-honeypot
-Simple honeypot on nodejs for SSH, HTTP
+Simple honeypot on nodejs for SSH